banzaicloud/koperator-docs/docs/install-kafka-operator.md

     customresourcedefinition.apiextensions.k8s.io/orders.acme.cert-manager.io created
     ```

-1. If cert-manager is being installed on a RedHat OpenShift cluster of version **4.10** the default security computing profile must be enabled for cert-manager to work.
+1. If you are installing cert-manager on a Red Hat OpenShift version **4.10** cluster, the default security computing profile must be enabled for cert-manager to work.

-    1. Create a new `SecurityContextConstraint` object named `restricted-seccomp` which will be a copy of the OpenShift built-in `restricted` `SecurityContextConstraint`, but will also allow the `runtime/default` / `RuntimeDefault` security computing profile [according to the OpenShift documentation]](https://docs.openshift.com/container-platform/4.10/security/seccomp-profiles.html#configuring-default-seccomp-profile_configuring-seccomp-profiles).
+    1. Create a new `SecurityContextConstraint` object named `restricted-seccomp` which will be a copy of the OpenShift built-in `restricted` `SecurityContextConstraint`, but will also allow the `runtime/default` / `RuntimeDefault` security computing profile [according to the OpenShift documentation](https://docs.openshift.com/container-platform/4.10/security/seccomp-profiles.html#configuring-default-seccomp-profile_configuring-seccomp-profiles).

         ```bash
         oc create -f - <<EOF